 - Consider night splints

-- Frozen peas or protein applied directly to the area for 15 minutes
+- Frozen peas or corn in a plastic bag applied directly to the area for 15 minutes

 The best therapy methods for plantar fasciitis

-As with most medical treatments, approaching heel pain or plantar fasciitis is usually best done as a mix between different concepts.
+As with most medical treatments, approaching heel pain or plantar fasciitis is usually best done as a mix of different concepts.

 Here, the best overall approach tends to be: